Last Updated on January 19, 2021 by Max

 There is a quite illustrious crowd of DJs who travel around the world in private jets and live the hedonistic dream.
 Fortunately, you don’t have to become that famous before you start playing gigs all over the world.

-This is one of the shiniest travel jobs on the list, but certainly one of the hardest to get.
+This is one of the shiniest international travel jobs on the list, but certainly one of the hardest to achieve.
 Nowadays, in most cases, it’s not enough to just spin some hot tunes.

 If you want to be successful, you also need to become a music producer and well-rounded artist.